Fred Danziger

 Frederick W. Danziger (January 12, 1906 – October 18, 1948) was an American football player.
 Danziger was born in 1906 in Detroit and attended Detroit's Western High School.
-He played college football as a halfback for Michigan State College (later known as Michigan State University) and was co-captain of the 1928 Michigan State Spartans football team.
-He also played professional football in the National Football League for the Cleveland Indians during the 1931 season.
+He played college football as a halfback for Michigan State College (later known as Michigan State University) and was co-captain of the 1929 Michigan State Spartans football team.
+He was seriously injured in October 1929 with a fractured bone in the lumbar region.
+He later played professional football in the National Football League (NFL) for the Cleveland Indians during the 1931 season.
 He later worked as a salesman for a biscuit company.
 He died in 1948 at age 42.